 The GTC would be an airport access center for private and most commercial vehicles, and provide private vehicle parking; the ITC would serve as the connection point between the Airport, the Metro Green Line station at Imperial Highway and Aviation Boulevard, and regional bus service.
 In addition, the ITC would provide parking facilities for the public and large buses.
-Although Alternative D from the LAX Master Plan included the closure of the CTA to private vehicles, LAWA does not intend to close the CTA to passenger traffic; therefore, the Modified Master Plan Alternative assumes that the CTA would remain open to private and commercial vehicles.13
+Although Alternative D from the LAX Master Plan included the closure of the CTA to all private vehicles for safety and security reasons, LAWA does not intend to close the CTA to all passenger vehicle traffic for safety and security reasons; therefore, the Modified Master Plan Alternative assumes that the CTA would remain open to private and commercial vehicles.